JH-All/Ubatumirim-B-diversity/README.md

 # Species and local contribution to beta diversity: Baseline conditions of Ubatumirim Bay fish guilds

-This is a repository of the data analysis codes of the developed work, aiming better reproducibility.
+This is a repository with the data analysis codes of the developed work, aiming better reproducibility.

 ## Summary